 11.2 Data protection complaints may be addressed directly to the School’s Data Protection Lead (email/address below), or may be submitted by any of the means highlighted in the School’s Complaints Policy.

-FAO: Data Protection Lead
+FAO: Data Protection Lead – Mr James Protheroe

-INSERT SCHOOL NAME AND ADDRESS HERE
+Darran Park Primary School, Brook Street, Ferndale, Rhondda, CF43 4LE

-e-mail: INSERT RELEVANT EMAIL ADDRESS HERE
+e-mail: admin.darranparkprimary@rctcbc.gov.uk

 11.3 The GDPR does not set out a specific complaints regime for data protection issues.
 However individuals do have a right to request that the Information Commissioner make an assessment of compliance of particular circumstances with the GDPR.